MoserMichael/my-notes/dev-gotchas.md

 (i guess this repo will still hold my thoughts, protected by the fact that those in charge will not care about my scribble)

 (now let's see i i can follow all this through.
-So far i have always crawled back to online forum participation - upon the slightest provocation, but then i was scribbling more on Facebook due to the pandemic and the pandemic is kind of ... over)
+So far i have always crawled back to online forum participation - upon the slightest provocation, but then i was scribbling more on Facebook and twitter due to the pandemic, but the pandemic is kind of ... over)

 Therefore welcome to the ... new blog for [stuff that i used to post on twitter](https://github.com/MoserMichael/my-notes/blob/master/dev-blog.md)